vossstef/VIC20Nano/README.md

 ## Cartridge ROM Loader (.PRG/.CRT)
 Cartrige ROM can be loaded via OSD file selection.<br>
-Be aware that the core doesn't support the VICE CRT file format (cartconv.exe).<br>
+Be aware that the core doesn't support the [VICE EMU](https://vice-emu.sourceforge.io/vice_16.html) file format.<br>
-VIC20 Cartrige ROMS with ending .PRG have a two byte header indicating the loading location.<br>
+Typical VIC20 Cartridge ROMS with ending .PRG have a two byte header indicating the loading location.<br>
-8k Cartridges to be loadeded directly.
+8k Cartridges to be loadeded directly as such.
 16k or larger Cartridges have to be loaded in several steps and the file with ending xyz-a000.prg have to be loaded last.
 First load xyz-2000.prg, xyz-4000.prg or xyz-6000.prg and then xyz-a000.prg at last.
 The Cartridge will start after that last step automatically.<br>
-Copy a 8K *.PRG ROM to your sdcard and rename it to **vic20crt.crt** as default boot cartridge.<br>
+Copy a 8K xyz-a000.prg ROM to your sdcard and rename it to **vic20crt.crt** as default boot cartridge.<br>
 Detach Cartrige by OSD CRT selection **No Disk** , **Save settings** and System **Cold Boot**.<br>

 ## BASIC Program Loader (.PRG)
-A Program *.PRG file can be loaded via OSD file selection.<br>
+A BASIC Program *.PRG file can be loaded via OSD file selection.<br>
 Copy a *.PRG to your sdcard and rename it to **vic20prg.prg** as default boot basic program.<br>
 Prevent PRG load by OSD PRG selection **No Disk** , **Save settings** and **Reset**.<br>

 ## Kernal Loader (.BIN)
-The CBM factory type is the power-up default Kernal.<br>
+The CBM factory PAL type is the power-up default Kernal.<br>
 Kernal ROM files *.BIN can be loaded via OSD selection (e.g. JiffyDOS VIC20).<br>
 Copy a 8K VIC20 Kernal ROM *.BIN to your sdcard and rename it to **vic20kernal.bin** as default boot Kernal.<br>
 Prevent Kernal load by OSD Kernal BIN selection **No Disk** and **Save settings** and do a **power-cyle** of the board.<br>